Think about racism. Think about homo/transphobia. Think about misogyny. Think about anti-Semitism or any other form of bigotry that comes to mind.

 The good news is, this one is within every caring individual’s power to fix.

-OMG, please!
-I am not suggesting to white people to go out and get your trendy black friend, your gay friend, your Hispanic friend, your trans friend (now on sale at Minority Mart!).
-I know, too often, that once I’m out to a group of people as transsexual, I cease to be much else to them.
+Once I’m out to a group of people as transsexual, I run the risk of being little else to them.
 Yes, I know a lot about trans issues.
 And when I feel like it, and people want to listen, I probably have a lot of stories which can show people a lot about my experiences.
 I get it.
 But I am so much more than just being a trans person, and my stories are mine alone to share – or not.
 There is no reason I need be defined simply by my differences, rather than my common humanity.
 I also like gardening and camping, and can tell a lot of stories about those activities, as well.
 Once I have become someone’s ‘trans friend,’ I have lost all chance of simply being someone’s friend.
-Being stuck into a category and defined by that category is actually PART of The Stupid.
+Being stuck into a category and defined by that category is PART of The Stupid.
 The whole point is to get beyond the categorization, and see someone in terms of our shared humanity.
 It takes work, but I believe we can do it.
 And I believe it matters.

 Before I transitioned, I thought about every single person I knew, and tried to gauge their possible reactions.
 I strongly suspected that one older, conservative woman I knew would not have a problem at all.
 After, she looked at me, shrugged, said, “Well, it isn’t a choice.”
 We never spoke another word about it, and she never treated me as if anything had changed.
 It was honestly the best reaction I could hope for.
 I wore a pair of wool socks she knitted to the Women’s March on Washington, even though I haven’t seen her in years, just because.
 Yes, it’s really that simple.

 Laws matter, protections matter.
-But they are not enough.
-To actually get to the point in our society where bigotry laws are beyond the pale, we need to eliminate The Stupid.
+But laws are not enough.
+To get to the point in our society where bigotry is widely unacceptable, we need to eliminate The Stupid.
 And that is something everyone can do, every day.

 It starts with being intentionally nice, intentionally open, with intentionally seeing people in terms of their humanity first, and their differences after.
 This is how we move beyond stereotypes to see each other as humans first.